Calculates a set of standard alpha diversity metrics

 - Probability of intraspecific encounter or PIE is calculated as \(\left(\frac{N}{N-1}\right)\left(1-\sum_{i=1}^{S}\pi_{i}^{2}\right)\).

-which includes keeping the default BioTIME data column names.
-If such columns
+functions, which includes keeping the default BioTIME data column names.
+If

-are not found an error is issued and the computations are halted.
+such columns are not found an error is issued and the computations are

 Examples